Equivariant slices for symplectic cones: Introduction

-We actually prove significantly stronger (although more technical) versions of the above theorem.
-In particular, it is not essential that the stabilizer of $y$ be trivial, as explained in Theorem \ref{t:main-sl}.(iv), and the assumption of (iii) can be relaxed to requiring that all Poisson vector fields on $S$ are Hamiltonian (the infinitesimal analogue of the condition that symplectic torus actions are Hamiltonian), as explained in Corollary \ref{c:ham-pbv-isom}.
-In Theorem \ref{t:main-sr}, we explain why this latter condition is implied when $X$ has symplectic singularities, and hence when it admits a symplectic resolution.
+We actually prove stronger (although more technical) versions of the above theorem.
+In particular, the assumption of (iii) can be relaxed to requiring that every Poisson vector field on $S$ ia Hamiltonian (the infinitesimal analogue of the condition that every symplectic torus action is Hamiltonian), as explained in Corollary \ref{c:ham-pbv-isom}.
+In Theorem \ref{t:main-sr}, we explain why this latter condition is implied when $X$ is a symplectic singularity, and hence when it admits a symplectic resolution.
+The assumption that the stabilizer of $y$ be trivial is not strictly necessary, but is an important simplification; see Corollary \ref{c:main-sl-nf} for a couple statements without this assumption.

 As we explain in \S \ref{s:main}, the hypotheses of (iii) and (iv) arise naturally.
-In particular, Examples \ref{ex:counterex1} and \ref{ex:counterex2} are simple typical cases where neither the assumptions nor the conclusions of (iii) and (iv) hold.
-However, these assumptions are not necessary: for example, the conclusion of (iv) holds in the case $X=\mathfrak{sl}(2)^*$, as explained in the next subsection, even though this case does not satisfy the assumptions of (iii) (hence neither of (iv)).
+In particular, Examples \ref{ex:counterex1} and \ref{ex:counterex2} are simple typical cases where assumption (iii) does not hold and the conclusions of (iii) and (iv) fail.
+Indeed, in the more technical Theorem \ref{t:main-sl}.(iii) below, we will describe the Poisson structure on $\hat X_{\bC^\times \cdot y}$ guaranteed in part (iii) above, which is a sum not merely of terms coming from both $\hat Y_{\bC^\times \cdot y}$ and $S$, but a third term, which in general represents an obstruction to writing $\hat X_{\bC^\times \cdot y}$ as a product as in part (iv) above.
+Nonetheless, assumptions (iii) and (iv) are not necessary for the conclusions to hold: for example, the conclusion of (iv) holds in the case $X=\mathfrak{sl}(2)^*$, as explained in the next subsection, even though this case does not satisfy the assumptions of (iii) (hence neither of (iv)).